306.1. Transient light curves#

 , lsst.utils.plotting

 Credit: Originally developed by the Rubin Community Science team with feedback from Eric Bellm.
+This notebook also highlights a transient detection from LSSTComCam first identified by Dan Taranu.
 Please consider acknowledging them if this notebook is used for the preparation of journal articles, software releases, or other notebooks.

 Get Support: Everyone is encouraged to ask questions or raise issues in the Support Category of the Rubin Community Forum.
 Rubin staff will respond to all questions posted there.